ritenv/atwork/README.md

 **Project atwork** is an open-source social network for your workplace

+## Idea

+**Project atwork** provides a simplistic, open-source social network with pluggable modules to customize the experience different workplaces desire.
+It can be easily hosted, customized and white-labeled.

 ## Stack

 **Project atwork** is built entirely in Javascript, with a goal to bring the best of javascript technologies together in a seamless, customizable and modular approach.
 Below technology stack is being used: